Richmond Emergency Action Community Teams (REACT)

 Benefits of REACT / CERT

 REACT/CERT training is currently free to any citizen, neighborhood, school, church, employee, or business in the City of Richmond.
-To find out more, please fill out the REACT/CERT information form or contact:
+To find out more, please contact the Office of Emergency Services at (510) 620-6866.

 REACT / CERT Teams